floriangardin/harmonics/README.md

 ## About

-Harmonics is a powerful text-based music composition language designed for both humans and AI.
-It enables the creation of harmonic grids in Roman numeral notation and melodies with precise rhythmic notation.
+Harmonics is a powerful text-based music composition language designed for collaboration between humans and AI.
+It enables the creation of advanced piece blueprints.
 The language is carefully designed to be:

 - 🎵 Easy for quickly sketching musical pieces
-- 🎹 Rich in expressive capabilities for detailed compositions
+- 🎹 Full featured programming language with variables, functions, and control flow
 - 🤖 Compatible with Large Language Models (LLMs) for "compositional assistance"
 - 🎼 Capable of outputting MIDI, MusicXML, and audio files